© Crown copyright 2020

 This publication is available at https://www.gov.uk/government/publications/how-the-nhs-charges-overseas-visitors-for-nhs-hospital-care/how-the-nhs-charges-overseas-visitors-for-nhs-hospital-care

 Within England, free NHS hospital treatment is provided on the basis of someone being ‘ordinarily resident’.
-It is not dependent upon nationality, payment of UK taxes, national insurance contributions, being registered with a GP, having an NHS number or owning property in the UK.
-The changes which came into effect from April affect visitors and former UK residents differently, depending on where they now live.
+Being ordinarily resident is not dependent upon nationality, payment of UK taxes, National Insurance contributions, being registered with a GP, having an NHS number or owning property in the UK.

 Treatment in A&E departments and at GP surgeries remains free for all.

 There are exemptions in place to protect the most vulnerable in society and for key services essential to public health.
 This ensures that urgent or immediately necessary treatment will always be provided, regardless of an individual’s ability or willingness to pay for that treatment.

 This guidance sets out how NHS charges for overseas visitors’ healthcare are applied.

 The rules are set out in the National Health Service (Charges to Overseas Visitors) Regulations 2015 (as amended).

 The regulations apply only in England.
 Accessing healthcare in Scotland, Wales and Northern Ireland could be different from England.
 For more information, visit the websites for health services in each country: